 It is important to note that changes in a protocol might, in turn, require a change in the consent form(s) for your project as well.

 Unanticipated problems or serious adverse events involving risk to human subjects must be reported to the IRB immediately.
-A report detailing the problem(s) should be submitted to: Barry Rowan, Associate Director, Office of Research Compliance, 320 Cameron Hall.
+A report detailing the problem(s) should be submitted to: Donna Eaton, Director, Office of Research Compliance, 319 Cameron Hall.
 Please refer to Reporting Adverse Events.

 The IRB determines how frequently your study must be reviewed/renewed based on the level of risk to the participants.
 Your study could be recommended for continuing review every six months or on an annual basis.
 Regardless of the frequency of review required, you must renew your protocol with the IRB by the anniversary date of the initial approval.
 The term of approval for your study will be provided on the approval notification.
 Your protocol must be renewed with the IRB by the date stipulated by the IRB on the Certificate of Approval.

-About three (3) months prior to your anniversary date, you will receive reminders from the ORC that your anniversary date is approaching.
+About two (2) months prior to your anniversary date, you will receive reminders from the ORC that your anniversary date is approaching.

 Addition or Deletion of Personnel or Investigators